zanjs/julian-webapp-react/readme.md

-# Isomorphic/Universal React Web App
+# julian  React Web App

 Shared JavaScript Web Application that runs on both the client & server using React and Node/Express.